 My “DIY Rustic Wooden Turkey for Fall” was featured on The Pioneer Woman (see pic below).
 To view it at The Pioneer Woman, click HERE.

-This past weekend I traveled over to my grandparent’s house.
-Apparently Mom wanted the same replica of this cute little turkey that has been greeting visitors at Grandma’s front door every fall for years.
-Since Grandpa was the one who had made Grandma’s turkey, we needed his expertise on making another one to add to Mom’s fall décor collection.
+This past weekend I made a trip over to my grandparent’s house, because my mom wanted to make this cute little guy for her own home.
+Mr. Tom has been greeting visitors on Grandma’s front porch every fall for as long as I can remember.
+Since Grandpa was the one who had made Grandma’s turkey, we needed his expertise on making another.
 Naturally, this was the PERFECT opportunity to make an awesome tutorial so I quickly dashed on down to Grandma and Grandpa’s, where all the action would be…it was time for a family project!

 - TeeDiddlyDee-Wooden Turkey Pattern